nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-13-Distributed-messaging.md

 ---
 {% include toc title="Index" %}

+Means of loosely coupling sub-systems

+Messages consumed by subscribers and created by one or more producers

+Message are organized into topics.
+Producers put messages into topic.

+Processed by Broker (Kafka, RabbitMQ)

+persistent over short term.

+### Messages
+immutable array of bytes

+topic -> feed of messages

+See : Topic Partitioningn

 Queue helps keeping track of requests and redirect in case of a failure

 - Asynchronous requests